 People who go through the CERT Academy have a better understanding of the potential threats to their home, workplace, and community, and can take the right steps to lessen the effects of these hazards on themselves, their homes or workplace.
 When a disaster happens that overwhelms local response capability, CERT members can apply the training learned in the classroom, and during exercises, to give critical support to their family, loved ones, neighbors or associates in their immediate area until help arrives.
 CERT members can also assist with non-emergency projects that improve the safety of the community.

 What if I want to do more than just the basic training?

 CERT members can increase their knowledge and capability by attending classes on animal care, special needs concerns, donation management, community relations, shelter management, debris removal, utility control, advanced first aid, Automatic External Defibrillator (AED) use, CPR skills, and others.
-CERT member also can use their skills to help the program flourish by volunteering for scheduled community events (Cypress Festival, Seal Beach Run/Walk, St. Patrick’s Day in Seal Beach, etc.)
+CERT member also can use their skills to help the program flourish by volunteering for scheduled community events (Cypress Festival, Seal Beach Run/Walk, Cypress PD Open House, La Palma Run for Fun, the Westminster Tet Parade, St. Patrick’s Day in Seal Beach, etc.)

 What if I have concerns about my age or physical ability?

 There are many jobs within a CERT for someone who wants to be involved and help, such as documentation, comforting others, logistics, etc. Non-disaster related team activities may include keeping databases, developing a website, writing a newsletter, planning activities, helping with special events and organizing exercises and activities.